 And you know what?
 When compared with other African countries, Ethiopia is actually pretty safe.
 There are certain areas you will need to avoid, particularly around some of the borders.
 Pickpocketing is probably the biggest problem to contend with, but that’s mostly in the capital and other large towns.

-But rest assured, we have created this guide on staying safe in Ethiopia so that you don’t need to worry.
+We have created this guide on staying safe in Ethiopia so that you don’t need to worry.
 We’re believers in responsible travel at Journeying The Globe, and you should be too.

 Our guide covers a range of topics, from the safety of the roads, to if it’s safe for a solo traveller in Ethiopia – and almost everything in-between.
 We are covering it all.